Chief Chris Armstrong

 Founder, The Thinking Chief Leadership Group, LLC

 Fire service leadership is not like other leadership.
 The stakes are different.
 The culture is different.
 The political environment is different.
-And the tools most leaders get handed were never designed for this job.
+And the tools most leaders get handed were designed for a different job entirely.

 That is the gap this work is built to close.